e-picas/dotfiles/README.md

     cheatsheet      # this will show the 'cheat-sheets' help

 These commands work with the `NOTESDIR` env var that is defined by `.bashrc` and defaults to `$HOME/notes/`.

+#### Encryption

+My `.bash_functions` also embeds a (very) simple encryption set of functions to encrypt/decrypt strings or files.
+It uses the default UNIX [Open SSL](http://www.openssl.org/) command for encryption with a password prompted each time.
+Keep in mind that you NEED to remind your password.

+To use it, run:

+    encrypt_string "my string to encrypt"
+    decrypt_string "encrypted_string"
+    encrypt_file file-to-encrypt.ext
+    decrypt_file encrypted-file.enc

+This can be useful, for instance, for a mysql connection alias:

+    alias mysqltest='p=$(decrypt_string U2FsdGVkX19FuOPF3w3+GG8E4f3+v042BguJw7vetA8=) && mysql -uUSER -p$p DB'

 ### Special directories